Author Archives: Wannetta Powling

 Copies of the personnel policy were unavailable for the Board to review and make changes for consideration.
 It will be available at the next meeting for adoption and signing.

-CONFLICT OF INTEREST POLICY; SELECTBOARD RULES OF PROCEDURE; FINANCIAL POLICIESConflict-of-Interest Policy, Rules of Procedure, Financial Policies, and Purchasing Policies for the Board to review will be available at the next meeting for adoption and signing.
+The Conflict-of-Interest Policy, Rules of Procedure, Financial Policies, and Purchasing Policies will be available for the board to review at the next meeting for adoption and signing.

 APPOINTMENTS: